tcoates3/ilc_files/README.md

 # run_job

-##INSTALLATION
+## INSTALLATION

 1) In your terminal on Feynman, type:

     git clone https://github.com/tcoates3/run_job run_job

-2) Navigate into the /run_job directory and create an directory called /Outputs:
+2) Navigate into the /run_job directory and create a directory called /Outputs:

     cd run_job
     mkdir Outputs

-3) Then, in your ~/.bashrc file, add the following line:
+3) Then edit your .bashrc and add an alias:

+    emacs ~/.bashrc &
-    alias run_job="python /lustre/scratch/epp/ilc/tc297/run_job/run_job_files/run_job.py"
+    alias run_job="python <full path to run_job directory>/run_job/run_job_files/run_job.py"

-##USAGE
+4) Exit and re-connect to Feynman, so the .bashrc file is sourced automatically:

+    exit
+    ssh -X -Y <username>.feynman.hpc.sussex.ac.uk

+## USAGE

 To use, make sure that the ILCsetup.sh file has been sourced, then type: